nsaunders/purescript-tecton/CONTRIBUTING.md

 Contributing
 ============

 Welcome, and thanks for your interest in Tecton.
 Whether you are new to CSS and PureScript or here to teach us new tricks, we're glad to have you and look forward to your contributions.
-Listed below are a few of the ways you can help.
+Listed below are a few ways you can help.

 Asking questions
 ----------------